-How COVID-19 Is Impacting Beauty Pros — & How YOU Can Help
+Salons Are Being Ordered To Close To Prevent Coronavirus — Here’s How You Can Help

-As the Centers For Disease Control and Prevention continue to recommend social distancing to reduce the spread of COVID-19, hair salons, tattoo parlors, nail shops, spas, and more beauty and wellness destinations have become the latest businesses temporarily closing across the country.
+As the Centers For Disease Control and Prevention continue to recommend social distancing to reduce the spread of COVID-19, hair salons, tattoo parlors, nail shops, spas, and more beauty and wellness destinations have become the latest businesses to temporarily close across the country.

-Today, New York Governor Andrew Cuomo announced that all salons providing beauty services are to temporarily close as of Saturday at 8 pm.
+Today, New York Governor Andrew Cuomo announced that all salons providing beauty services are required to shut their doors indefinitely starting this Saturday, March 21, at 8 pm.
 "These temporary closures are not going to be easy, but they are necessary to protect the public health," Cuomo announced on Twitter.

-Today, New York Governor Andrew Cuomo announced that all salons providing beauty services are to temporarily close as of Saturday at 8 pm.
+Today, New York Governor Andrew Cuomo announced that all salons providing beauty services are required to shut their doors indefinitely starting this Saturday, March 21, at 8 pm.
 "These temporary closures are not going to be easy, but they are necessary to protect the public health," Cuomo announced on Twitter.

 Advertisement